connectomicslab/connectomemapper3/docs/datalad.rst

 (i.e. the recording on how data was processed).
-This page was created with the intention to share with the user how we adopted datalad to manage and process datasets with Connectome Mapper 3 in in our lab, following the our best the YODA principles.
+This page was created with the intention to share with the user how we adopted datalad to manage and process datasets with Connectome Mapper 3 in in our lab, following the YODA principles to our best.

 You may ask "What are the YODA principles?".
 They are basic principles behind creating, sharing, and publishing reproducible, understandable,